BlackHole-Consulting/olger/README.md

 # Acknowledgment

-PeterBank : My most sincere gratitude and recognition to Olger T., who has taught me about cybersecurity these months.
+My most sincere gratitude and recognition to Olger T., who has taught me about cybersecurity these months.

 My most sincere gratitude and recognition to Angel L. and his cybersecurity company, who allow me to join to this world

 ## License and rights